kodecocodes/english-style-guide/README.md

 **menu**

-Also note that we use the "▸" character for menu separators now.
+We use the "▸" character for menu separators.
 To wit: "File ▸ New ▸ From Template".
-The use of the slashes "File\New\From Template" has been deprecated.
+The use of the backslashes — "File\New\From Template" — has been deprecated.

 ```none
 ▸